Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 Furthermore, all values marked <b>bold</b> differ from the mods default and thus reflect all changes you made in the configuration of this mod.
 Feel free to comment if sth. is unclear or add a pull request at:
 - https://github.com/Mad-Mods-Phoenix-Point/AssortedAdjustments.

+### Reference

+Please refer to the settings-reference in `%UserProfile%\Documents\My Games\Phoenix Point\Mods\AssortedAdjustments\` for further information about the settings.
+Please note that this reference will be generated at runtime, so you'll need to at least once load up the game with the mod activated.
+Please note that it is A REFERENCE only, changing settings still needs to be done in Modnix.

 ### Obsolete with Modnix 2.5.5 and up
 If you have problems with finding/applying the settings please see: